janardannn/janardonh/README.md

 - 👯 I’m looking to collaborate on developing trading algorithms
 - 💬 Ask me about programming, anime, movies and trading.
 - 🥅 2021 Goals: Learn how to build and maintain consistency in life.
-- ⚡ Fun fact: I read a lot of philosophical and spiritual books and I embrace optimistic nihilism.
+- ⚡ Fun fact: I read a lot of philosophical and spiritual books and embrace optimistic nihilism.

 <!--Mid GIF